swaptacular/swpt_accounts/protocol.rst

    `finalize_prepared_transfer` actor).

 3. "finalized" CR records, which have been committed (i.e. not dismissed), SHOULD NOT be deleted right away.
 Instead, they SHOULD stay in the database until a corresponding `FinalizedTransferSignal` is received for them.
-(It MUST be verified that the signal has the same `debtor_id`, `sender_creditor_id`, and `transfer_id` as the CR record.)
+(It MUST be verified that the signal has the same `debtor_id`, `creditor_id`, and `transfer_id` as the CR record.)

    Only when the corresponding `FinalizedTransferSignal` has not been received for a very long time (1 year for example), the